SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 The Ground internal sources are presumably meant to help correct for offset error.
 On Classic AVRs they made a point of talking about offset cal for differential channels.
 They are thus far silent on this, despite a great number of tech briefs related to the new ADC has been coming out, greatly improving the quality of the available information
 DACREF0 is the the reference voltage for the analog comparator, AC0.
 On the 1-series, this is the same as the `DAC0` voltage (yup, the analog voltage is shared).
 Analog comparators AC1 and AC2 on 1-series parts with at least 16k of flash also have a DAC1 and DAC2 to generate a reference voltage for them (though it does not have an output buffer).
 On the 2-series, this is only used as the AC0 reference voltage; it cannot be output to a pin.

-Unlike the AVR DA-series parts, which have neither `VDDDIV10` nor `INTREF` as an option, hence reading the reference voltage through `DACREF0` was the only way to determine the operating voltage there's less of a clear use case on the tinyAVR 2-series, or the DB, DD, or EA-series parts.
+Unlike the AVR DA-series parts, which have neither `VDDDIV10` nor `INTREF` as an option - that meant if you wanted to know or the DB, DD, or EA-series parts.
 To what end are you measuring a voltage which you are in control of?
 To see how accurate the reference is?
 At least there's a plausible use of the DAC input: recognizing that the voltage is off.
 On all parts there's the possibility of a load on it that's too big dragging it downwards.
 The DA and DB parts also have a lifetime drift issue (per errata) when the DAC is used without the output buffer.

 `*` Note that the I/O headers omit several options listed in the datasheet; For Dx-series, DACREF options aren't listed in the I/O headers for MUXPOS or Ground, but we still provide the constants listed above, consistent with the datasheet.
 `?` The DD-series lists a "BGTEMPSENSE" option in preliminary material, but it was removed by launch.
 It is unclear if this was ever implemented or if it exists in the silicon.

+### Measuring VDD and Temperature
+See [the example we give for very talkative implementation](../libraries/megaTinycore/examples/ReadTempVcc/ReadTempVcc.ino) and the [megaTinyCore.h library](../libraries/megaTinycore/README.md) which provides ready-to-use function calls for these measurements.

-### Measuring VDD on 0/1-series
+#### Measuring VDD on 0/1-series
 So the only way to measure Vdd as you can see from the tables above is to measure the internal reference, with the reference set to VDD.

 But you probably want to use either the 1V1, 1V5, or 2V5 reference, not the default 0.55V one...
 But if you choose one of those, it switches the reference to internal!
 Don't worry - there's a very simple solution: